Tigers pitcher Matt Manning's right foot broken on 119.5 mph comebacker by Giancarlo Stanton

 The 25-year-old right-hander will miss the rest of the season.
 He missed 2 1/2 months this year after being hit on the foot by a comebacker off the bat of Toronto's Alejandro Kirk.

+“I was just annoyed that it was the same foot, same spot basically,” Manning said.
+"There are really no positives out of this.
+It’s unlucky.
+It happens.
+I guess pretty cool to get hit by an MVP.
+I don’t know.”

 Stanton's hardest-hit ball this season rebounded off Manning's foot, struck the pitcher on the backside and was gloved by Manning, who threw to first for the final out of the first inning.
 Manning immediately was attended to by an athletic trainer and manager A.J.
-Hinch.

-Beau Briske started warming up and relieved to start the bottom of the second.
+Hinch, who said it was a different spot.

 Manning was struck by Kirk’s 97.3 mph comebacker on April 11 and didn’t return to the Tigers until June 27.
 He is 5-4 with a 3.58 ERA in 15 starts.